Oil prices today: Oil falls as Donald Trump postpones energy attacks

 “Headlines have been very choppy since, with many Iranian officials denying that negotiations are taking place while President Trump effectively doubles-down on the claim,” said Westpac on Tuesday morning.
 “Markets are left striking a balance between welcoming the tentative news of possible de-escalation while weighing the immense uncertainty still clouding this progress. “

-The news of Iran’s denials trimmed gains on US share markets as the Strait of Hormuz remained closed to virtually all shipping, blocking around 20 per cent of the world’s oil and gas supply.
+Share market investors are also worried about an inflation rebound ahead, as the Strait of Hormuz remained closed to virtually all shipping on Wednesday, blocking around 20 per cent of the world’s oil and gas supply.

 The war’s destructive effects and what the International Energy Agency called the largest disruption to energy supply in history, have stoked fears about a global inflation shock leading to a recession across the world.